OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 To summarize the problems:

 * `nullable: true` is an _expanding assertion_ that doesn't fit JSON Schema's constraint-based processing model.
 It is not clear how it interacts with other keywords, and within what scope.

 * `nullable: false`, which is the default value, is not clearly defined, and could be interpreted in a way that breaks fundamental assumptions of JSON Schema.

-* Different OpenAPI schema validators and other tool implementations are likely to have different behaviors, because the semantics of `nullable` are not specified well enough.
+* Different OpenAPI schema validators and other tool implementations are likely to have different behaviors because the semantics of `nullable` are not fully specified.

-* OpenAPI Schema Objects cannot be interpreted correctly by standard JSON Schema processors, because of the above issues.
+* OpenAPI Schema Objects cannot be interpreted correctly by standard JSON Schema processors because of the above issues.

-* Depending on the interpretation, `nullable` might interact with `oneOf` and `anyOf` in problemantic and counter-intuitive ways.
+* Depending on the interpretation, `nullable` might interact with `oneOf` and `anyOf` in problematic and counter-intuitive ways.

 The solution proposed herein should:

-* Clarify the boundaries around `nullable`, so we know how it interacts with other assertions, applicators, subtypes and supertypes within its context.
+* Clarify the boundaries around `nullable` so we know how it interacts with other assertions, applicators, subtypes and supertypes within its context.

 * Clarify the meaning of `nullable: false`.

 * Reaffirm the intended alignment of OpenAPI's Schema Object with JSON Schema, and reconcile `nullable` with JSON Schema semantics.

+* Allow a straightforward translation from `nullable` in OpenAPI to type arrays in JSON Schema.

 Further details follow.

 ### Expanding vs. Constraining Assertions

 `nullable: true` is an _expanding assertion_, meaning it has the effect of expanding the range of acceptable values.
-By contrast, JSON Schema's central operating principle is constraint-based, where constraints are cumulative, immutable, and each constraint has veto power to disallow some range of values.
+By contrast, JSON Schema's central operating principle is constraint-based, where _constraining assertions_ are cumulative, immutable, and each constraint has veto power to disallow some range of values.

-The semantics of constraining assertions are well defined by JSON Schema and implemented in many JSON Schema validators and other tools.
+The semantics of constraining assertions are well-defined by JSON Schema and implemented in many JSON Schema validators and other tools.
 But JSON Schema doesn't have expanding assertions, so those well-defined semantics don't apply to `nullable`.

-We would have to specify how `nullable` interacts with constraining assertions and boolean applicators like `allOf` and `anyOf`.
+To address this, we need to translate `nullable: true` into a constraining assertion.
+Otherwise, we would have to specify in detail how `nullable` interacts with constraining assertions like `enum` and with boolean applicators like `allOf` and `anyOf`.

 ### Interpretation of `nullable: false`